forestryio/ubuild-jekyll/README.md

 [View the announcement post on Forestry.io](https://forestry.io/blog/ubuild-a-new-theme-for-static-sites-using-blocks/#/)

-`ubuild-jekyll` is a Jekyll theme desgined to work with [Forestry](https://forestry.io/)'s [Blocks](https://forestry.io/blog/blocks-give-your-editors-the-power-to-build-pages/) feature.
+`ubuild-jekyll` is a Jekyll theme designed to work with [Forestry](https://forestry.io/)'s [Blocks](https://forestry.io/blog/blocks-give-your-editors-the-power-to-build-pages/) feature.
 This theme provides a set of page-level components and a pre-configured Forestry Blocks UI that will empower content editors to construct their own webpages.

 ## Getting Started